Practice Problems

 Scalar Dot Products of Two Vectors

-On this worksheet we will be investigating the properties of the dot products of two vectors.
-There are two principle ways to calculate the
+On this worksheet will be investigating the properties of the dot products of two vectors.
+This mathematical relationship is required for calculating

 scalar dot product